Floorp-Projects/Floorp/docs/nspr/reference/introduction_to_nspr.rst

 Interrupting Threads
 ^^^^^^^^^^^^^^^^^^^^

-NSPR threads are interruptable, with some constraints and inconsistencies.
+NSPR threads are interruptible, with some constraints and inconsistencies.

 To interrupt a thread, the caller of :ref:`PR_Interrupt` must have the NSPR